Book An Appointment

 Each of the tests mentioned above provides insights, into the gemstone under examination helping determine whether it is a diamond or a counterfeit.
 Here’s a detailed explanation of what each tests results signify;

-1. Thermal Test; This test measures the gemstones ability to conduct heat.
+1. Thermal Test; This test measures the gemstone’s ability to conduct heat.
 A diamond tester will only show results for diamonds and moissanite.
 So if your gemstone passes this test there’s a probability that it’s indeed a genuine diamond.

 2. Facet Doubling; Diamonds have singular properties while many imitations exhibit refraction characteristics.
 When examining the stone if you notice facets that appear doubled or blurry it could indicate that the gemstone is moissanite, white zircon, white topaz, quartz or white sapphire—indicating it is not a diamond.

 3. UV Fluorescence; This test involves using a blacklight to observe how the gemstone reacts.
 If the stone emits a glow, under the blacklight it is more likely to be a diamond.
-However if it glows in a color or shows no reaction all chances are it’s an imitation.
+However, if it glows in a color or shows no reaction all chances are it’s an imitation.

 4. Newspaper/Dot Test;

 To observe the bending properties of a gemstone try placing it face down on a newspaper or a paper, with a dot.
-Diamonds have refraction, which can distort and make the shape of letters or the dot unrecognizable.
-If you can still see the shape of the letters or the dot clearly it’s likely that the gemstone is not a diamond.
+Diamonds have refraction, which can distort and make the shape of letters or dot unrecognizable.
+If you can still see the shape of the letters or the dot it’s likely that the gemstone is not a diamond.

-Finer Jewelry is changing what it means to shop for diamonds.
-Making custom-designed jewelry of only the highest quality, Finer Jewelry’s diamonds are only the finest GIA-certified stones.
-With a wide array of carats, color, cuts, and clarity, there is a diamond that is perfect for every ring and every proposal.
+With a wide array of caratscolor, cuts, and clarity, there is a diamond that is perfect for every ring and every proposal.